samkreter/KubeconAsia2018/README.md

 The main data science pipeline comes from the [Pachyderm Hyperparameter Tuning Example](https://github.com/pachyderm/pachyderm/tree/master/doc/examples/ml/hyperparameter).

-A litttle about the example from their repository:
+A good description from their repository:
 "This example demonstrates how you can evaluate a model or function in a distributed manner on multiple sets of parameters.
 In this particular case, we will evaluate many machine learning models, each configured uses different sets of parameters (aka hyperparameters), and we will output only the best performing model or models.

 The models trained and evaluated in the example will attempt to predict the species of iris flowers using the iris data set, which is often used to demonstrate ML methods.
 The different sets of parameters used in the example are the _C_ and _Gamma_ parameters of an SVM machine learning model.
 If you aren't familiar with that model or those parameters, don't worry about them too much.
-The point here is that _C_ and _Gamma_ are parameters of this model, and we want to search over many combinations of _C_ and _Gamma_ to determine which combination best predicts iris flower species."
+The point here is that _C_ and _Gamma_ are parameters of this model, and we want to search over many combinations of _C_ and _Gamma_ to determine which combination best predicts iris flower species.

 ## Prerequisites